Artsdatabanken/artsorakel/README.md

 │   ├── vectors/             # SVG icons
 │   └── strings.csv          # Localization strings
 ├── sync_resources.py        # Resource sync script
-└── LICENSE                  # MIT License
+├── LICENSE                  # MIT License
+├── README.md                # This file
+├── CONTRIBUTING.md          # Contribution guidelines
+└── CODE_OF_CONDUCT.md       # Community code of conduct
 ```

 ## How It Works

-The app sends photos to Artsdatabanken's AI service, which returns species predictions based on a model trained with images from [Artsobservasjoner.no](https://artsobservasjoner.no).
+The app sends photos to [NBIC's AI middleware](https://www.github.com/artsdatabanken/ai), which augments and returns species predictions based on a model trained and hosted by [Naturalis Biodiversity Center](https://www.naturalis.nl) with images from citizen scientists at [Artsobservasjoner.no](https://artsobservasjoner.no) and similar sources.
 The model can only identify wild species that have been reported with images - it does not recognize humans, domestic animals, or garden plants.
+Based on the location of the provided picture (if shared by the user), or the country of their IP address, the Norwegian, Swedish or European modal is selected.

-Images and user information are not stored or made available to Artsdatabanken or third parties.
+Images and user information are not stored, nor made available to NBIC or third parties.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting issues or pull requests.
+All participants are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Support